-- A minimum of 500mm wide Landscape buffer is to be provided between the Driveway and the side boundary. - Garden Beds are to be provided along the front property boundary, a minimum of 2m in width and planted with native species.
-Turf is required to the remainder of the yard. - Garden Beds to any frontage are to be edged and mulched and kept free of weeds. - Artificial turf or grass is not permitted to any street frontage. - · Island or kidney shaped Garden beds are not permitted.
+- A minimum of 500mm wide Landscape buffer is to be provided between the Driveway and the side boundary. - · Pole letterboxes are not permitted. - Garden Beds are to be provided along the front property boundary, a minimum of 2m in width and planted with native species.
+Turf is required to the remainder of the yard. - Garden Beds to any frontage are to be edged and mulched and kept free of weeds. - Artificial turf or grass is not permitted to any street frontage. - Island or kidney shaped Garden Beds are not permitted.